 We've stuck an "X" at the slot left open after the shift.
 There are various ways of modeling the boundaries.
-One way which is convenient mathematically is to use a circular boundary which works quite well for large images, and where the PSF is local and falls off to zero away from the ith position.
-Then we wrap the entries around, so in the above case $X \rightarrow t5$.
+One way which is convenient mathematically is to use a circular boundary.
+This is OK for large images, and where the PSF is local and falls off to zero away from the ith position.
+So most of the "X"s are zeros.